Admissions

 Yes!
 All BHSC classes are available individually a la carte.
 A study hall area is available for any students in grades 4 and up who are enrolled in some but not all of the classes.

-Tuition-free classes such as Logic, Inklings & Classics Socratic Discussion, and Musical Theater can be applied for independently of other classes.
+Tuition-free classes such as Inklings & Classics Socratic Discussion can be applied for independently of other classes.
 In the case that applicants for a tuition-free class exceed classroom seat availability, priority placement will be considered for returning students, siblings of current students, and students taking additional classes with BHSC.

 For more information, please see our enrollment page, schedule (best viewed on a large screen), and class offerings.